Trae Waynes: Cincinnati Bengals

 On March 27, 2020, Waynes signed a three-year, $42 million contract with the Cincinnati Bengals.
 On September 7, 2020, he was placed on injured reserve with a pectoral injury.
 He was moved to the reserve/COVID-19 list on November 6, 2020, and activated from the list back to injured reserve on November 18.

 After missing the first three games with a hamstring injury, he made his Bengals debut in Week 4 of the 2021 season.
 He started the next two games before re-injuring the hamstring injury in Week 5.
 He was placed on injured reserve on October 12.
 He was activated on December 18.
+Waynes remained on the roster and active throughout the Bengals' playoff run and in Super Bowl LVI, though only playing very few select special teams snaps.

 On March 21, 2022, Waynes was released by the Bengals.

-In a June 20 interview, Waynes noted that he was no longer interested in continuing his NFL career, saying ‘In my head, I’m done.’
+In a June 20 interview, Waynes noted that he was no longer interested in continuing his NFL career, saying 'In my head, I'm done.'